 If a case goes to trial, there is no way of predicting how a jury might decide.
 By settling your case, you can at least try to dictate the terms of the settlement agreement.

-If your case.
+If your case settles before trial, the details are usually kept confidential.
 However, if your case does go to trial, the documents that you file with the court are public record unless and until a judge seals them.

 Time and Stress